Auto Defect Attorney in Connecticut

 A design defect occurs when the original design of a vehicle or component is inherently defective.
 For example, plastic engine components that melt at high temperatures, vehicles that catch fire if they are hit in the rear, or SUVs that easily roll over are all examples of possible design defects.
 Auto manufacturers are expected to take the proper steps to learn about possible safety risks and to minimize them.

 In many auto defect cases, the claim is based on the defect actually causing the accident.
-For example, the car accident may occur because:
+For example, a car accident may occur because:

 - A tire blows out.